NeoBlizzard-verbose/NeoBlizzard-verbose/README.md

 - 👋 Hi, I’m @riglaze.
 You can call me Rishi.
-- 👀 I’m interested in programming, Verilog HDL, technical writing and Android.
+- 👀 I’m interested in Python programming for Machine Learning, Verilog HDL, Technical writing and Android app development.
 - 🌱 I’m currently learning Dart, Python, Rust.
 - 🏆 I have intermediate expertise in C, Java and Kotlin.
 - 💯 I have a German Language proficiency certification from the Goethe Institut with C1 level proficiency.